-1989; Panfil and Jacobson 2001; Sowa et al. 2007).
-Ozark streams typically are high gradient and occupy narrow, steep-sided valleys bordered by high bluffs, and base flows are often maintained by springs (Pflieger 1989; Panfil and Jacobson 2001).
+steep-sided valleys bordered by high bluffs, and base flows are often maintained by springs (Pflieger 1989; Panfil and Jacobson 2001).
 The Jacks Fork has an average gradient of 1.3 m/km, and the upper section (above the confluence with Leatherwood Creek, Fig. 1) flows through a narrow valley.
 The channel of the lower section is less confined, resulting in more extensive gravel bar areas than the upper river; however, stream reaches in the lower section can be less stable and provide less suitable mussel habitat.
-As a gravel-dominated river, the Jacks Fork is naturally active, with high flows mobilizing bed material, creating gravel bars, and driving channel migration (Erwin et al. 2021).
+As a gravel-dominated river, the Jacks Fork is naturally active, with high flows mobilizing bed material, creating gravel bars and driving channel migration (Erwin et al. 2021).

 Presettlement land cover in the basin consisted of oak (Quercus spp.) and oak/pine (Pinus spp.) woodlands, with occasional prairie and savannah openings and fens (Nigh and Schroeder 2002).
 Presently, land cover is dominated by forest with approximately one-third in grassland or cropland; there are only two urban centers with >500 people.
 Nearly 19% of the basin is in public ownership.
-Springs contribute a considerable portion of the base flow of the Jacks Fork, and Alley Spring, with a discharge of approximately 3.5 m3/s, is the largest of 48 known springs in the basin (Wilkerson 2001; Erwin et al. 2021).
-The Jacks Fork is designated an Outstanding National Resource Water, and since 1964, nearly its entire length has been managed by the National Park Service as part of OZAR (Wilkerson 2001).
+Springs contribute a considerable portion of the base flow of the Jacks Fork, and Alley Spring, with a discharge of approximately 3.5 m/s, is the largest of 48 known springs in the basin (Wilkerson 2001; Erwin et al. 2021).
+The Jacks Fork is designated an Outstanding National Resource Water, and since 1964 nearly its entire length has been managed by the National Park Service as part of OZAR (Wilkerson 2001).

-Compared to rivers in other regions of Missouri, Ozark streams such as the Jacks Fork overall are less affected by physical alterations such as agriculture and channelization (Sowa et al. 2007).
-Threats to water quality in the basin include gravel mining, livestock access to riparian zones, run-off from cleared land, and seven National Pollution Discharge Elimination System discharges in the basin (Wilkerson 2001).
+Compared with rivers in other regions of Missouri, Ozark

+streams such as the Jacks Fork overall are less affected by physical alterations such as agriculture and channelization (Sowa et al. 2007).
+Threats to water quality in the basin include gravel mining, livestock access to riparian zones, runoff from cleared land, and seven National Pollution Discharge Elimination System discharges in the basin (Wilkerson 2001).
 Water quality is also affected by periodically high fecal coliform levels, and an 11.3-km segment of the lower Jacks Fork is under a total maximum daily load for fecal coliform, assumed to originate from failing on-site septic systems (Wilkerson 2001; MDNR 2004).